-Tororume consists of 10,497 hectares for which Pembrook has title in a large area of copper porphyry occurrences and was identified by the Company during reconnaissance work within the Pecoy copper district along the Southern Peru Copper Porphyry Belt.
+The Tororume porphyry system was discovered in 2013 by Pembrook while undertaking regional reconnaissance work within the Pecoy copper district in the Southern Peru Copper Porphyry Belt.
 This belt hosts major deposits such as the Cuajone Cu porphyry (Southern Peru Copper Corp.), the Toquepala Cu porphyry (Southern Peru Copper Corp.), Cerro Verde Cu porphyry (Freeport-McMoRan Copper & Gold Inc.) and the Zafranal Cu porphyry (Teck Resources Limited and Mitsubishi Materials Corporation).

 Tororume is a new discovery made by Pembrook and has never been drill tested.
 The Company has completed geological mapping, geochemical (rock- channel) sampling and geophysics (airborne magnetics, ground IP/resistivity).